 The 3·8 litre XK engine, power steering, and servo-assisted brakes make it light work to drive and it has that comfortable armchair feel about it, but any thoughts of it being a slowcoach will be quickly dispelled by viewing footage of these cars being raced in period or, more recently, at Goodwood.
 Performance is more than respectable – 0-60mph in 10·1 seconds and a top speed of over 110mph.
 A similar car won the 1956 Mote Carlo Rally.

 With only 142 licenced examples left on the UK roads this rare car has excellent investment potential.
 Offered for sale with V5C, owner’s handbook, workshop manual, parts catalogue.
-Additionally all the small tools are present in the front door pockets.
-If you are looking for the ultimate Big Cat we think your search is over!
+Jack and roadside tools, additionally all the small tools are present inset into the front door pockets.
+It fully justifies the asking price which is far less than the cost to rebuild a typical rust bucket.

 For more information call/text John on 07909 231414 anytime.